All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need a prescription for peptide therapy?

 Most therapeutic peptides require a prescription from a licensed healthcare provider.
 Compounding pharmacies can prepare customized peptide formulations with proper prescriptions.
-Some peptides are available through research chemical companies, but these are not intended for human consumption and lack quality assurance for medical use.
+Some peptides are available through research chemical companies, but these aren't intended for human consumption and lack quality assurance for medical use.

 How much do peptide treatments typically cost compared to traditional bone medications?